CompNet/TranspoloSearch/README.md

 * Certain classes (mainly those related to Named Entity Recognition) were taken from our own tool [Nerwip](https://github.com/CompNet/Nerwip) (and sometimes modified)

 ## Todo
-* Add Duck Duck Go as a search engine.
+* Add the Duck Duck Go search engine.
 As of 2016/04/21, the Instant Answer API is too restricted to return results we could use in TranspoloSearch.
 See [this page](https://api.duckduckgo.com/api) for a description of the API.
+* Add the Yahoo search engine.
+Apparently, Yahoo is powered by Bing since 2011, so not worth it since we already have Bing.
+* Add the Baidu search engine.
+As of 2016/04/22, the documentation is in Chinese only (https://www.programmableweb.com/api/baidu).
+* Add the Yandex search engine.
+Need to register an IP, and does not allow searching in a specific language (see https://tech.yandex.com/xml/ and https://yandex.com/support/search/robots/search-api.html and https://yandex.com/support/search/how-to-search/search-operators.html).

 ## References
 [MLE'15] [Le Web comme miroir du travail politique quotidien ?
 Reconstituer l'écho médiatique en ligne des événements d'un agenda d'élu](http://agorantic.univ-avignon.fr/wp-content/uploads/sites/13/2014/10/Publications-Agorantic1.pdf).
 G. Marrel, V. Labatut & M. El Bèze.
 13ème Congrès de l'Association Française de Science Politique (AFSP), 2015, 25p.